Dan's Boogie: Recording

 The album was produced and mixed by longtime Destroyer band member John Collins, who first began working with Bejar when they were both members of the indie rock band The New Pornographers in 1997.
 Collins has produced the majority of Destroyer's albums, with Bejar noting: "John's first job is to envision a rhythm section.
 That really changes things.
 He is an incredible bass player, and he has an obsessive ear for drums.
 He hears lots of things I don't hear.
 Once John gets involved, things get more grandiose and broader."

 Bejar and Collins aimed for a full-band aesthetic during the recording process, with pianist and keyboardist Ted Bois, guitarists Nicolas Bragg and David Carswell, and drummer Joshua Wells all contributing to the recording process, alongside Bejar and Collins: "The band feels more present.
 The piano feels more present, which is a very Destroyer-y instrument.
 There's fake strings, which reminds me of Your Blues.
 In a lot of ways, it's a Poison Season/Your Blues mash-up, and I'm not freaked out by that.
 It sounds like us, and it doesn't need to be some concept or some bold new step forward."

-The album features a guest appearance from former Destroyer saxophonist Joseph Shabason, who was a member of the band from 2010 to 2017 and recorded three studio albums – Kaputt (2011), Poison Season (2015) and ken (2017) – during his seven-year tenure.
+The album features a guest appearance from former Destroyer saxophonist Joseph Shabason on the track "Cataract Time".
+Shabason was previously a member of the band from 2010 to 2017, recording three studio albums – Kaputt (2011), Poison Season (2015) and ken (2017) – during his seven-year tenure.